Dustin Hoffman: 1980–1989: Career expansion

 In 1984, Hoffman starred as Willy Loman in the Broadway revival of Arthur Miller's play Death of a Salesman.
-He reprised his role in a TV movie of the same name, for which he won the 1985 Emmy Award for Outstanding Lead Actor along with a Golden Globe.
+He reprised his role in a television film of the same name, for which he won the 1985 Emmy Award for Outstanding Lead Actor along with a Golden Globe.
 Hoffman first read the play at the age of 16, but today considers the story much like his own: "It was a blueprint of my family.
 I was the loser, the flunky, and my brother, a high-school varsity football player, was Biff."
 Author Marie Brenner notes that Hoffman "has been obsessed with the play" throughout his career: "For years he has wanted to be Willy Loman; when he discovered that Arthur Miller was his neighbor in Connecticut, they began to talk about it in earnest."
 For Hoffman, the story also left a deep emotional impact from the time he first read it, "I read that play, and I was just destroyed by it.
 It was like finding out something terrible about my family.
 I just shook.
 I felt like my family's privacy had been invaded.
 I couldn't even talk about it for weeks".
 Hoffman rehearsed for three weeks with the play's original star, Lee J. Cobb, and remembers seeing his stage performance: "I'll never forget that period in my life.
 It was so vivid, so intense, watching Lee J. Cobb and his sixteen-inch guns as Willy.
 God, how I think about what I saw on that stage!"
 Brenner adds that Hoffman "has been training like a boxer for the role that so exhausted Cobb he had to be replaced after four months."
 The original play was directed by Elia Kazan, who Hoffman considers "the perfect director, the best there ever was. ...
 God, I would have done anything to have worked with Kazan."

 The thing I love about Ishtar – and I love it with all of its flaws – is that it has a statement to make.
 And that is: It is far, far better to spend a life being second rate in something that you're passionate about, than to spend a life being first-rate at that which you are not passionate about.
 I thought that was worth making a movie about.
 These guys want to be Simon & Garfunkel, but they have no talent at all.
 They're middle-aged guys, and at the end of the movie they wind up singing "That's Amore" at a Holiday Inn in Morocco.
 It's fair.
 It's fair to make a movie about that.